FIRST-Tech-Challenge/ftcdocs/docs/source/control_hard_compon/rc_components/power_distr/power-distr.rst

 - Has unused ports covered.
 - Is always charged properly.
 - Does not show any signs of distress.
+- Is never connected to the Robot power

 The following sections are intended to help clarify the list above.